 What is Sexual Harassment?

-Louisiana College is committed to providing an environment that is free of sexual harassment.
+Louisiana Christian University is committed to providing an environment that is free of sexual harassment.
 In keeping with this commitment, federal and state laws, and biblical standards, the university will not tolerate any form of sexual harassment.

 Sexual harassment is defined as: